 - commercial sexual exploitation of a child (21-6422).3

-If you believe that the other parent was convicted of one of these crimes listed above, we suggest confirming with an attorney that you are not required to give notice.
+If you believe that the other parent was convicted of one of these crimes listed above, we suggest checking with an attorney to see if there are any other steps that you must take.
 You can find legal referrals on our KS Finding a Lawyer page.

 Note: The other parent can ask the court to change the existing order of custody, residency, child support or parenting time based on your planned move.
 When deciding whether to change the order, the judge will consider: